cesarnml/99bottles/README.md

 > "The Shameless Green solution strives for maximum understandabillity but is generally unconcerned with changeability."

 #### 2.2 Writing the First Test

+> "While in the 'writing tests' hat, you keep your eye on the big picture and work your way forward with the overall plan in mind.
+When in the 'writing code' hat, you pretend to know nothing other than the requirements specified by the tests at hand."

 #### 2.3 Removing Duplication